GACJ/ComplibHelp/docs/methods/overview.md

 :   Opens a new tab displaying the contents of the [blue line](#blue-line) tab in a form which is easy to print.

 !!! note
-    The `Find compositions true to this`, `Add to collection` and `Clone` buttons are only available to registered users.
+    The `Find compositions true to this`, `Add to collection` and `Clone` buttons are only available to registered Power Users.
 If you are not logged in, these buttons will not be displayed.

 ## Tabs overview
 The majority of the page is subdivided into various expandable tabs (click on the name of a tab to skip to a detailed description of its contents):